Ancient Carthage: Second Punic War (218–201 BC)

-Lingering mutual animosity and renewed tensions along their borderlands led to the Second Punic War (218-201 BC), which involved factions from across the western and eastern Mediterranean.
+Lingering mutual animosity and renewed tensions along their borderlands led to the Second Punic War (218–201 BC), which involved factions from across the western and eastern Mediterranean.
 The war is marked by Hannibal's surprising overland journey to Rome, particularly his costly and strategically bold crossing of the Alps.
 His entrance into northern Italy was followed by his reinforcement by Gaulish allies and crushing victories over Roman armies in the Battle of the Trebia and the giant ambush at Trasimene.
 Against his skill on the battlefield the Romans employed the Fabian strategy, which resorted to skirmishes in lieu of direct engagement, with the aim of delaying and gradually weakening his forces.
 While effective, this approach was politically unpopular, as it ran contrary to traditional military strategy.
-The Romans thus resorted to another major field battle at Cannae, but despite their superior numbers, suffered a crushing defeat, suffering, it is said, 60,000 casualties.Consequently, many Roman allies went over to Carthage, prolonging the war in Italy for over a decade, during which more Roman armies were nearly consistently destroyed on the battlefield.
+The Romans thus resorted to another major field battle at Cannae, but despite their superior numbers, suffered a crushing defeat, with an estimated 60,000 casualties.Consequently, many Roman allies went over to Carthage, prolonging the war in Italy for over a decade, during which more Roman armies were nearly consistently destroyed on the battlefield.
 Despite these setbacks, the Romans had the manpower to absorb such losses and replenish their ranks.
 Along with their superior capability in siegecraft, they were able to recapture all the major cities that had joined the enemy, as well as defeat a Carthaginian attempt to reinforce Hannibal at the Battle of the Metaurus.
 Meanwhile, in Iberia, which served as the main source of manpower for the Carthaginian army, a second Roman expedition under Scipio Africanus took New Carthage and ended Carthaginian rule over the peninsula in the Battle of Ilipa.

 The final showdown was the Battle of Zama, which took place in the Carthaginian heartland of Tunisia.
 After trouncing Carthaginian forces at the battles of Utica and the Great Plains, Scipio Africanus forced Hannibal to abandon his increasingly stalled campaign in Italy.
 Despite the latter's superior numbers and innovative tactics, the Carthaginians suffered a crushing and decisive defeat.
 After years of costly fighting that brought them to the verge of destruction, the Romans imposed harsh and retributive peace conditions on Carthage.
 In addition to a large financial indemnity, the Carthaginians were stripped of their once-proud navy and reduced only to their North African territory.
 In effect, Carthage became a Roman client state.